TheDeanLab/navigate/docs/source/beginner.rst

 .. image:: images/beginner/press-end-pos.png

 #.
 Make sure :guilabel:`Set Foc` is ``0`` for both the :guilabel:`Set Start Pos` and
    :guilabel:`End Pos` if focus movement is not enabled.
-Check :ref:`configuration settings <user_guide/software_configuration>` for more information.
+Check :doc:`configuration settings <user_guide/software_configuration>` for more information.

 #.
 Type the desired step size (units um) in the :guilabel:`Step Size` dialog box in
    :guilabel:`Stack Acquistion Settings (um)`.
 The minimum step size and step increments are defined in stage section in the :guilabel:`experiment.yaml` file.
-More information can be found in :ref:`configuration settings <user_guide/software_configuration>`
+More information can be found in :doc:`configuration settings <user_guide/software_configuration>`

 .. image:: images/beginner/define-step-size.png